owasp-sbot/MGraph/docs/code/providers/json/bug/bug-json-parse__add_property__breaking-change-brief.md

 ## 1. Business Context

 ### Current Usage
-MGraph-AI serves as a universal graph-based data transformation system, with JSON parsing being one of its core capabilities.
+MGraph-DB serves as a universal graph-based data transformation system, with JSON parsing being one of its core capabilities.
 The system is used for:
 - Data import/export operations
 - JSON document analysis
 - Graph-based JSON transformations